newtang/newtang.github.io/_drafts/video-games-2019.markdown

 <h4 style="margin:0;">Worms WMD</h4>
 *Nintendo Switch*<br/>
 ![Worms WMD]({{ site.url }}/assets/video-games-2019/wormswmd.jpg)
 Basically a refresh of the classic 2D Worms games for the Switch.
-In this turn-based game, each player controls a team of worms that try to annhilate each other!
+In this turn-based game, each player controls a team of worms that try to annihilate each other!
 Controls are still kind of awkward, but once you get the hang of it, it's a fun game for a small groups.
 Contrary to the opinions of my family, I think 2D Worms is vastly superior to 3D Worms.

 <h4 style="margin:0;">Life is Strange</h4>